ilsilfverskiold/Awesome-LLM-Resources-List/guides/design/stitch_vs_claude/README.md

 **Audience:** Mid-size to enterprise companies.
 Buyers are CTOs, Heads of Ops, and technical product leaders.
 Users are internal teams.
 **Core tension:** The product is technically advanced, but the landing page must not feel cold, sterile, or overloaded with jargon.

+## Direct comparison (Stitch to the left, Claude Code with the design skill to the right).

 ![hero comparison](./mobile_hero.png)

 ## Mobile and Desktop